Paul Witman, Ph.D.

 A discussion of research related to software development and reuse practices across various types of organizations.

 Paul Witman teaches Information Technology Management in the School of Management.
-He is director of the Professionals and traditional undergraduate programs in Accounting, Business, and Economics and of the Information Technology Management emphases for both the undergraduate and graduate business programs.
+He is director of the MS-Information Technology program, and of the Information Technology Management emphases for both the undergraduate and graduate business programs.
 He conducts research in information security and privacy, in consulting for social media, and in the uses of social media in nonprofits and religious organizations.
 He has broad experience in technology development for industry, particularly for banking.
 He also writes teaching case studies, focusing on the use and mis-use of information and technology

 Prior to joining the CLU faculty, he served as Director of Integration Engineering for Digital Insight Corp. and as Director of Global Delivery Systems at Citibank.
 His research interests are in information systems for churches and non-profits, software development and reuse, information security, Internet value for businesses, and the scholarship of teaching and learning.
 He completed his Ph.D. in information systems and technology at Claremont Graduate University in 2007.